 In 1943, the two schools began to unify and in 1948, the “City School” was sold, and the “Country School” on Lay Road was completed with more classrooms, a kitchen and a central assembly room.

-More additions were completed in 1974 (Buder Wing), 1981 (Fine Arts Wing), 1994 (Early Childhood Center), 1995 (new wing on the main building with Discovery Center, computer lab and additional classrooms) and 2010 (Leadership wing, new office space and updated kitchen).
+More additions were completed in 1974 (Buder Wing), 1981 (Fine Arts Wing), 1994 (Early Childhood Center), 1995 (new wing on the main building with Discovery Center, computer lab and additional classrooms), 2010 (Leadership wing, new office space and updated kitchen) and 2014 (Centennial Arts Center).